 More than 19 million U.S. women in need do not have reasonable access in their county to a public clinic that offers the full range of contraceptive methods.
 They live in what we call contraceptive deserts.
 For young people who intend not to get pregnant, living in a contraceptive desert creates a significant roadblock on the path to opportunity.

 The map below provides a visual description of where women in need can access birth control—and where they can’t—across the country.
 As the map moves from dark blue to yellow to red, services decline.

 More than 67 million women age 13 to 44 live in the United States.
 Of that number, more than 19 million women in need live in contraceptive deserts, meaning they lack reasonable access to a public clinic with the full range of methods.
 “Reasonable access” is defined as at least one clinic or provider for every 1,000 women in need of publicly funded contraception.
 Seeing a provider, accessing trusted information, and finding the right birth control becomes nearly impossible.

-Deep in the heart of those deserts, more than 3 million women in need live in counties without a single public clinic that offers the full range of contraceptive methods.
+Deep in the heart of those deserts, nearly 2 million women in need live in counties without a single public clinic that offers the full range of contraceptive methods.
 It’s time to bring these deserts back to life and restore the power to decide for the people living there.

 About the Birth Control Access Map

 The Birth Control Access Map depicts access in each U.S. county in two views: the availability of publicly funded clinics that provide any form of birth control, and that of clinics that offer the full range of methods (using the availability of both the implant and the IUD as a marker).